mauer4/Attention-From-Scratch/inference/Olmo_2/README.md

 # Olmo 2 Inference Scripts

-Utilities for running generation with the staged OLMo 2 snapshot.
+Legacy utilities for running generation with the staged OLMo 2 snapshot.
+The primary inference flow now relies on AllenAI's repository; these scripts remain available for debugging and quick experiments.

 - `run_from_snapshot.py` - invokes `run_olmo2_inference.py` so you can exercise the locally staged weights.
 - `run_olmo2_inference.py` - loads the staged weights (`raw_weights/` + metadata) via AllenAI's inference helpers.